wue-bros/AndroidRemoteIOAgent/README.md

 Android Remote I/O Agent
 ========================

 This tool mirrors the screen of an Android device and allows interaction with it.
 This can be especially useful when dealing with a broken screen.
+Root should **not** be required.

 ![Demo Screenshot](doc/demo.png)